thesujith23/FurniShop-A-Modern-E-commerce-Website-/README.md

-# FurniShop – A Modern E-commerce Website 🛒
+# Furnishly – A Modern E-commerce Website 🛒
-FurniShop is a fully responsive e-commerce platform built using HTML, CSS, JavaScript, and Tailwind CSS.
+Furnishly is a fully responsive e-commerce platform built using HTML, CSS, JavaScript, and Tailwind CSS.
 The website provides a seamless shopping experience with a modern UI, interactive cart functionality, and an easy-to-navigate product catalog.

 🚀 Features
 ✅ Home Page – Showcases featured products and deals